‘ATL Orgy’ May Have Been A Social Experiment Scam For A Term Paper [RUMORS]

 “I’ve been a voyeur for a long time, so the whole idea about the swinger slumber party is that it encompasses two very big things about me: I love sexual expression, and I love watching and being watched.”

-According to Green, the event went through a couple of organisational hiccups before the final venue was chosen but tickets were sold.
+According to Green, the event went through a couple of organizational hiccups before the final venue was chosen, but tickets were sold.

-If the rumors are true and the ATL Orgy was really for a term paper then it’s definitely a performance worth of an A. This could go down as one of the most legendary scams in the history of social media.
-We’ll see what’s true and what’s not when- or if- confirmed reports of what happened at the party ever come out.
+If the rumors are true and the ATL Orgy was really for a term paper, then it’s definitely a performance worth of an A. This could go down as one of the most legendary scams in the history of social media.
+We’ll see what’s true and what’s not when — or if — confirmed reports of what happened at the party ever come out.

 Do you think that the attendees at the ATL Orgy deserve to get their money back?
 Let us know your thoughts in the comments below.